mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 If not specified otherwise, you should add all dependencies.

 - If no dependency exists: with *default scope* and no *export flag*.
-- If a dependency (no matter witch scope and export flag) exists: no change
+- If a dependency (no matter which scope and export flag) exists: no change

-The IDE often creates the required relations on module level automatically if we add a relation on Model level.
+The IDE often creates the required relations on the module level automatically if we add a relation on the model level.
 However, this doesn't work always, so double-check if the module level relation was created correctly if errors exist.